Consequences of the COVID-19 pandemic on KI’s doctoral education

-If the doctoral student, at the time of admission, hasn’t arrived at KI or for any other reason cannot begin their doctoral studies immediately, a study start date has to be decided.
-No research or educational activities are performed before the starting date.
-Under present circumstances, the period between admission and study start might be longer than otherwise, but the admission process is the same as usual.
+If the doctoral student, at the time of admission, hasn’t arrived at KI or for any other reason cannot begin their doctoral studies as planned, a study start date must be decided.
+No research or educational activities should be performed before the starting date.
+Even if the period between admission and study start might be longer than otherwise, the admission process is the same as usual.

 Travel, research visits and international conferences

 Doctoral students are to observe the same guidelines on travel, research visits and international conferences as all other members of staff.

 Personal presentations at international conferences are obligatory for KI’s doctoral students.
 If the COVID-19 pandemic implies that a student cannot fulfil this requirement, the doctoral student should approach the departmental director of doctoral studies to discuss how this could be solved.

 KI’s travel grant for research visits for doctoral research